Montmorency/MackayBayesian/README.md

 a distance x, a real number that has an exponential probability distribution with characteristic length $\lambda$.
 Decay events can be observed only if they occur in a window extending from x = 1 cm to x = 20 cm.
-N decarys are observed at locations
+N decays are observed at locations
 ${x_{1}, ... x_{N}}$.
 What is $\lambda$?